-1. Do you have to move?
+Do you have to move?

-The first question you should ask yourself is if you really need to move house.
-This depends on your circumstances, but if you’re moving for a new job it may be more cost effective to rent.
+This will depend on your circumstances, but if you’re moving for a new job, it may be more cost effective to rent.

-2. Can you afford it?
+Can you afford it?

 Getting advice from a mortgage broker can give you an idea of how much you’ll need to buy your new home and how much you’ll be able to borrow.